-Minita V. Chico-Nazario, Filipino, 75, is an Independent Director of the Company since March 9, 2012, Chairperson of the Company's Audit Committee and Member of the Company's Executive Compensation Committee.
-She is also an Independent Director of San Miguel Properties, Inc. and Top Frontier Investment Holdings, Inc. She is currently a Director of Banco San Juan (Rural Bank) and Legal Consultant of Union Bank of the Philippines.
+Minita V. Chico-Nazario, 76, is an Independent Director of the Company since March 9, 2012, Chairperson of the Company's Audit Committee and Member of the Company's Executive Compensation Committee.
+She is also an Independent Director of Top Frontier Investment Holdings, Inc. and San Miguel Pure Foods Company, Inc., which are both listed with the PSE, and San Miguel Properties, Inc. She is currently a Director of Banco San Juan (Rural Bank) and Legal Consultant of Union Bank of the Philippines.
 She is also the incumbent Dean of the College of Law of the University of Perpetual Help in Las Piñas City.
 She has previously held the following positions: Legal Consultant of Philippine Amusement and Gaming Corporation (January 2010-June 2010) and Metro Manila Development Authority (March 2010-June 2010); and Chairman of the Board of Directors (June 2010-August 2010) and Director (September 2010-September 2011) of PNOC Exploration Corporation.
-She has served the judiciary in various capacities for forty-seven years, as Presiding Justice of the Sandiganbayan (February 2003-February 2004) and Associate Justice of the Supreme Court (February 10, 2004-December 5, 2009).
+She has served the judiciary in various capacities for forty-seven (47) years, as Presiding Justice of the Sandiganbayan (February 2003-February 2004) and Associate Justice of the Supreme Court (February 10, 2004-December 5, 2009).
 She obtained her law degree from the University of the Philippines and is a member of the New York State Bar.

-Francisco H. Villaruz, Jr., Filipino, 71, is an Independent Director of the Company since November 6, 2014 and a Member of the Audit Committee and Nomination and Hearing Committee.
-He was recently elected as Independent Director of South Luzon Tollway Corporation (March 16, 2015).
+Francisco H. Villaruz, Jr., 72, is an Independent Director of the Company since November 6, 2014 and a Member of the Audit Committee and Nomination and Hearing Committee.
+He is also an incumbent Independent Director of South Luzon Tollway Corporation (since March 16, 2015).
 He has served the judiciary as Associate Justice in Sandiganbayan (October 8, 2001 - October 9, 2011) and as Presiding Justice (October 10, 2011 - June 8, 2013).
 He was previously appointed as Director of the Securities and Exchange Commission.
-He obtained his law degree at the University of the Philippines and was a consistent member and officer of the Order of The Purple Feather (UP Law Honor Society).
+He obtained his law degree from the University of the Philippines and was a member and officer of the Order of The Purple Feather (UP Law Honor Society).
 He has attended various trainings, seminars and conferences in the Philippines and abroad.